followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/20 dxTreeMap/6 Node/3 Methods/getAllChildren().md

 <!--returnType-->array<!--/returnType-->
 <!--returnDescription-->
 Nodes nested in the current node.
-Each member of this array has fields and methods described in the <a href="/Documentation/17_2/ApiReference/Data_Visualization_Widgets/dxTreeMap/Node">Node</a> section.
+Each member of this array has fields and methods described in the [Node](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Node) section.
 <!--/returnDescription-->

 <!--fullDescription-->